coleifer/peewee/docs/peewee/api.rst

     .. method:: sql()

-        :returns: A 2-tuple consisting of the query's SQL and parameters.
+        :return: A 2-tuple consisting of the query's SQL and parameters.

     .. method:: execute(database)